digital-land-attic/project/ADDING_PROJECTS.md

 You can also add any markdown content after this frontmatter.
 It will be used as the content in description section of the page.

+You should also add the `one-liner` property to the frontmatter.
+This is a single line description of the project and will be used on the list of projects index page.

 ### Add datasets to project

 If there are mulitple datasets for a project you should create a `datasets` folder in the project folder.
 For example the path to the dataset folder will be `/projects/name-of-project/datasets`.